 Who We Are and Why We're Doing This

-In 2004, the first environmental cardiology study signaled that our heart and environment are connected.
+As far back as 2004, the first environmental cardiology study signaled that heart health is connected to environmental stress.
 Yet, standard therapies that target this connection are hard to find.

-Most cardiology professionals don't have access to this kind of training during medical school.
-For example, the impacts of noise and low levels of toxic metals on heart health are rarely taught, although chronic noise is one of the leading causes of premature death.
+Most cardiology professionals don't have access to environmental training during medical school.
+The impacts of noise and low levels of toxic metals on heart health are rarely taught, although chronic noise is one of the leading causes of premature death.

-There are solutions.
-To bring attention to them, the author of The Nature of Longevity is starting a transformative Environmental Health project dedicated to empowering patients and healthcare providers advocating for innovations that have real impacts on reversing environmental damage to our health.
+To highlight solutions, the author of The Nature of Longevity is starting an Environmental Health initiative, dedicated to empowering patients and healthcare providers with innovations that reverse the damage from environmental stress.
+Get in touch to learn more.

 About the author

-Douglas Mulhall is an accomplished film maker, television executive, and published author with a career in products, buildings and systems designed to improve human and environmental health.
-He co-founded Environmental Health startups and projects in Argentina, Brazil, Canada, Europe, and the U.S. He introduced Environmental Health to award-winning schools in Sweden, and healthy materials for the packaging & printing industry.
-He co-founded the Healthy Printing Initiative and co-authored a standardized digital fingerprint for healthy recyclable products, which is being adopted globally by the International Organization for Standardization (ISO).
-He is chief developer of several Eco-design guides with multinational companies.
-Academically, he has published in the Nature journal Laboratory Investigations on the topic of calcification, along with the discoverer of calcifying matrix vesicles.
+Douglas Mulhall is an author, film maker, podcaster, and former national TV network CEO, whose parallel career involves co-creating products and buildings that improve human and environmental health.
+He co-founded environmental health projects in Argentina, Brazil, Canada, Europe, and the U.S. He co-created award-winning buildings in Sweden & Netherlands, as well as healthy materials for the building, packaging & printing industry.
+He co-founded a Healthy Printing Initiative for publishing, and co-authored a globalized digital fingerprint for healthy recyclable products.
+He is chief developer of several eco-design guides with multinational companies.
+Academically, he published on many topics including calcification in heart disease in journals like Nature's Laboratory Investigations.
+He also co-founded Elastrin Therapeutics, a company dedicated to reversing damage to arteries in cardiovascular disease.

 by Douglas Mulhall